11 Illinois towns file lawsuit over opioid crisis

-The lawsuit, filed in Cook County Circuit Court, alleges they ran a "pill mill" by making and selling a lot of pain medication.
+The lawsuit names 29 defendants, including three local doctors who have had their physicians' licenses suspended or revoked.
+According to the Illinois Department of Financial & Professional Regulation, Paul Madison's license has been suspended; William John McMahon's license is permanently inactive; and Joseph Giacchino's license has been revoked.
+ABC 7 EyeWitness News was not able to reach any of the doctors for comment.

+A spokeswoman for Endo, a pharmaceutical company named in the lawsuit, did respond via email: "We deny the allegations contained in this lawsuit and intend to vigorously defend the Company."
+Janssen Pharmaceuticals also responded in a statement, saying in part that "allegations made against our company are baseless and unsubstantiated.
+In fact, our medications have some of the lowest rates of abuse among this class of medications."

-The municipalities are mostly in the Chicago area and one in central Illinois -- Melrose Park, Bellwood, Berkeley, Berwyn, Chicago Heights, Hillside, Northlake, Oak Lawn, Pekin, River Forest and Tinley Park.
+The plaintiffs include Melrose Park, Bellwood, Berkeley, Berwyn, Chicago Heights, Hillside, Northlake, Oak Lawn, Pekin, River Forest and Tinley Park.

-The claims in the suit include negligence and deceptive practices, among others.
+Murray said keeping the case local is important, and they will fight any effort to push it into a federal courtroom in Ohio, where dozens of cases have been consolidated before one federal judge.
+Oak Lawn's mayor said fighting to keep the case in Illinois is critical because the epidemic impacts communities in our state.

+Oak Lawn Mayor Sandra Bury said the village is seeking to cover the expensive costs of the opioid epidemic.

 The lawsuit is one of several nationwide, as well as in Illinois.